bendelathouwer/python-visa-drivers/README.md

 - [ ] write the decoder funtions once a protocol decoder hase been aquired

 - [ ] added display and IEEE commands

+- [ ] add something that I have forgoten